 What Is a Sacred Calling?

 Achieving your dreams and making the contribution to the world that only you can make, begins with understanding your sacred calling.
-In Part 1 of Evolving Your Deepest Work I’ll take you through a three-week process to uncover this essential ingredient.
 Today, we’re going to talk about four facts surrounding it.

 4 Facts About Your Sacred Calling